Shivaprasady/Steganography/README.md

 # Steganography
-Emertxe project on image Steganography
+Emertxe project on image Steganography - hides one type(.txt) file data in image file (.BMP format is recommended as code is designed for the format).

-this is still need to develop the code (partially done)

-encode.c is complete
-main_cpy.c is main function file.
+main_cpy_1.c  - main funtion file.
+encode.c - encode .txt file content into .bmp file decode.c - decode content of .txt from .bmp file